 - If you add personalization tokens to your emails the data from spreadsheets will be used to generate emails and this email will be sent to your Microsoft 365 email server for sending to the recipients.
 Emails are sent through your own Microsoft 365 mailbox.

 - If you switch off the promotional footer (i.e. you want to use a paid plan) the plugin will ask our server for a license key.
 The request and the response does not include any of your spreadsheet data, only your email address.

 - If you purchase a license we store billing your and contact information (which includes your email).

 - If someone assigns a license to you (i.e. they pay for a license and you get to use it) we will store user identifiers and your own email address to provide your license and for support purposes.

-- Any data we store is deleted 30 days after your account is deleted, but more often than not immediately.
+- Any data we store is deleted at most 30 days after your account is deleted, but more often than not immediately.

 - If you contact us via email or help desk we will store the information you send us to help us answer your query or any future queries.

 - You can request a data processing addendum here.

 Your privacy is critically important to us.
 At Sol Inventum, we have a few fundamental principles:

 - We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.